PyO3/pyo3/Contributing.md

 * When using pyenv on macOS, installing a Python version using `--enable-shared` is required to make it work. i.e `env PYTHON_CONFIGURE_OPTS="--enable-shared" pyenv install 3.7.12`

+### Testing, linting, etc. with nox

+[`Nox`][nox] is used to automate many of our CI tasks and can be used locally to handle verfication tasks as you code.
+We recommend running these actions via nox to make use of our prefered configuration options.
+You can install nox into your global python with pip: `pip install nox` or (recommended) with [`pipx`][pipx] `pip install pipx`, `pipx install nox`

+The main nox commands we have implemented are:

+* `nox -s test` will run the full suite of recommended rust and python tests
+* `nox -s ruff` will check python linting and apply standard formatting rules
+* `nox -s rustfmt` will check basic rust linting and apply standard formatting rules
+* `nox -s clippy-all` will run clippy to make recommendations on rust style
+* `nox -s bench` will benchmark your rust code
+* `nox -s codspeed` runs our suite of rust and python performance tests
+* `nox -s coverage` will create analyse test coverage and output `coverage.json`, `nox -s coverage lcov` outputs `lcov.info`

+## Ways to help

 ### Help users identify bugs

 The [PyO3 Discord server](https://discord.gg/33kcChzH7f) is very active with users who are new to PyO3, and often completely new to Rust.
 Helping them debug is a great way to get experience with the PyO3 codebase.